civo/cli/README.md

 #### Removing Networks

-Removal of a network, provided you do not need it and your applications do not depend on routing through it, is simple - simply call `civo network remove network_ID`:
+Removal of a network, provided you do not need it and your applications do not depend on routing through it, is simple - you call `civo network remove network_ID`:

 ```sh
 $ civo network remove 74b69006-ea59-46a0-96c4-63f5bfa290e1